chrislusf/gleam/README.md

 * Gleam does not have the common GC problem that plagued other languages.
 Each executor is run in a separated OS process.
 The memory is managed by the OS.
 One machine can host many more executors.
 * Gleam master and agent servers are memory efficient, consuming about 10 MB memory.

-The shuffle step in map-shuffle-reduce is costly because it usually needs to go through disk, since usually there are not enough executors to process the data partitions at the same time.
-But when executors are memory efficient, they can process more all data without touching disk.

-Gleam also tries to automatically adjust the required memory size based on data size hints, avoiding the try-and-error manual memory tuning effort.
+* Gleam tries to automatically adjust the required memory size based on data size hints, avoiding the try-and-error manual memory tuning effort.

 ### Flexible
 * The Gleam flow can run standalone or distributed.